-Managers need a global, comprehensive perspective to effectively deal with complex situations.
-The conventional method in traditional problem solving is to break difficult predicaments into sub-problems which are solved one-by-one, but this process can quickly become cumbersome and ineffective.
-Instead, learn an approach called “system thinking” that focuses on the interrelationships and dynamics of a situation, and develop a more global perspective that can open up the possibility of new and more effective solutions.
-Through discussions and hands-on exercises, learn simple tools and techniques you can apply immediately in your organization.
+Managers need a comprehensive perspective to effectively deal with many complex situations.
+The conventional approach to solving complex problems is to break them into smaller problems, which are then solved one-by-one, but this process quickly becomes both cumbersome and ineffective.
+Systems thinking, a method that will help you learn to effectively address complex situations, focuses on the interrelationships and dynamics of a situation.
+Through discussions and hands-on exercises, this workshop helps you learn simple systems-oriented perspectives, tools and techniques that you can apply immediately in your organization.

 - Introduction to systems thinking